jasmine-rios/AWS-SAA-003/AWS-well-architected-framework.md

 ## What is the sustainability pillar?

+The most recent pillar in the AWS Well-Architected Framework and is the practice of understanding impacts of services used, quantifying impacts through entire workload lifecycle, and minimizeing to reduce impacts

+Focuses on environmental impacts, especially energy consumption and efficiency, since they are important levers for architects to inform direct action to reduce resource usage

 Most recent pillar and was introduced in 2021 for customers to make sustainability decisions about their workloads
 ## Sustainability